Jonesborough, Tennessee

-Jonesborough is part of the Johnson City metropolitan statistical area, which is a component of the Johnson City–Kingsport–Bristol, TN and VA combined statistical area – commonly known as the "Tri-Cities" region.
+Jonesborough is part of the Johnson City metropolitan area, which is a component of the "Tri-Cities" region.

 History

 Located in the far northeast corner of the state, Jonesborough was founded by European Americans in 1779, 17 years before Tennessee became a state and while the area was under the jurisdiction of North Carolina.
 It was named after North Carolina legislator Willie Jones, who had supported the state's westward expansion across the Appalachian Mountains.

 The town was renamed "Jonesboro" for a period of time, but it took back its historic spelling.

 Jonesborough was originally a part of the Washington District.
 In 1784, it became the capital of the autonomous State of Franklin (ostensibly named after American founding father, Benjamin Franklin).
 Congress, however, never recognized Franklin, which was reclaimed by North Carolina in late 1788.

 Tennessee and other border states into the 1830s were strong centers of abolitionist activity.
 The Tennessee Manumission Society was founded in 1815.
 East Tennessee was especially an area of Unionist leanings, made up of subsistence farmers who raised tobacco as a market crop.
 They had small holdings that also produced family needs.
 They held relatively few slaves compared to landowners in Middle Tennessee or the plantation areas of the Delta near the Mississippi River.
 Many became Republicans and continued to vote with that party after the war, when the other two regions of the state were dominated by Democrats.

 Elihu Embree of Jonesborough founded the Manumission Intelligencier in 1819; he renamed it as The Emancipator the next year.
 The town was considered a center of abolitionism.
 The newspaper is the first American periodical to be dedicated exclusively to the issue of the abolition of slavery.

 In the 1840s, the Jonesborough Whig was published here.
 Its publisher was William G. "Parson" Brownlow, who relocated it from Elizabethton, Tennessee, after about two years, under his own name.
 Brownlow and rival editor Landon Carter Haynes, who was also a Methodist preacher and circuit rider, brawled in the streets of Jonesborough in May 1840.
 Over the next several years, the two newspapermen bashed one another in their respective papers, each managing at times to thwart the other's political ambitions.
 Haynes left the newspaper business in 1845, and Brownlow, who later was elected as governor, moved the Whig to the larger city of Knoxville in 1849.

 From 1865 to 1873 the town was served by The Union Flag.
 In this period, the Jonesboro Herald & Tribune, and the Jonesboro Tennessee Echo, the latter edited and published by Colonel George E. Gresham, were also published.